 - The character code for the second allele (a string).

-- The allele frequency of the first allele (if the first allele is the minor allele, this is the MAF).
+- The allele frequency of the second allele (if the second allele is the minor allele, this is the MAF).

 - The information score of the SNP (the quality of imputation).